amaan3003/ZeroWaste/README.md

 [**WORK IN PROGRESS**]

 ## 🚀 Overview
 This project focuses on sustainability by helping users utilize items that would otherwise go to waste.
-It leverages **local LLMs** to ensure 100% data privacy and zero reliance on expensive cloud APIs.
+It leverages **local LLMs** to ensure 100% data privacy and zero reliance on expensive cloud APIs as it is a personal project and I can't afford any of those!

 ## 🛠️ Tech Stack
 - **Language:** Python